 Baltimore County uses speed cameras to encourage motorists to slow down in school zones where traffic data and citizen complaints show that speeding is a problem.

-Police Chief James Johnson supports speed cameras for one reason: Public Safety.
+Baltimore County Police Department (BCoPD) supports speed cameras because they enhance public safety.
 Every day, citizens demand safe streets in Baltimore County, especially for the benefit of children.
 Speed cameras are an effective tool for slowing motorists.

 Speed Camera Locations